 Thirdly, an Equalities and Human Rights Impact Assessment (EHRIA) was conducted.
-This considers, at a strategic level, if the proposed resource and waste services are accessible to the entire community, regardless of characteristics such as age, gender, health, disability, race, or socio-economic status.
+This assesses, at a strategic level, if the proposed resource and waste services are accessible to the entire community, regardless of characteristics such as age, gender, health, disability, race, or socioeconomic status.
 The EHRIA also includes a public consultation which helps identify any additional unknown barriers the community may have in accessing services in the Strategy.
 The EHRIA influences the Strategy, identifying if any proposed options need adjusting in order for everyone to have access to the services.

-Lastly, there has been a public consultation on key elements within the Strategy to gain feedback from the residents and communities of Leicestershire.
-The results from the consultation have been reflected within the Strategy.
+Lastly, there is a consultation questionnaire on key elements within the draft Strategy to gain feedback from the residents and communities of Leicestershire.

-3. How can the strategy be delivered?
+3. How can the Strategy be delivered?